 Pork Tenderloin: sauté garlic in olive oil in pan until brown.
-Cook ¾” slices pork evenly brown.
+Slice pork tenderloin to approximately 3/4″.
+Brown in pan with garlic and olive oil.
 Add Italian tomatoes, salt and pepper.
 Simmer for 20 minutes.
 Serve with your favorite pasta.

 Boneless Loin of Pork: season roast with salt, garlic, and black pepper.
 Add ¼” water in pan.
 Cover with aluminum foil and roast for 30-35 minutes per pound at 350 degrees.